parraletz/express-hexagonal-template/README.md

 - Projects that need flexibility in infrastructure choices
 - Teams wanting to maintain high code quality and testability

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Commit message conventions
+- Pull request process
+- Development setup
+- Code style guidelines

 ## Getting Started

 1. Clone this repository